Hierarchical Modeling¶

 In fact, HSSM does not differentiate between a hierarchical or non-hierarchical model.
 A hierarchical model in HSSM is simply a model with one or more parameters defined as regressions.
 However, HSSM does provide some useful functionalities in creating hierarchical models.

-Clarifying the use of hierarchical
+instead of hierarchical

-argument which is a bool
+argument which was a bool

 .
 It serves as a convenient switch to add a random-intercept regression to any parameter that is not explicitly defined by the user, using participant_id

 as a grouping variable.
-If there is not a participant_id

 Note